Iran University of Medical Sciences • Journals

 - Assess suitability for scope and basic quality at submission.

-- Invite appropriate, independent reviewers and follow up as needed.
+- Invite appropriate, independent reviewers.

-- Draft clear, constructive decision letters based on reviewer input and editorial judgement.
+- Draft clear, constructive decision letters.

 - Flag possible ethical or integrity concerns to the EiC or publisher.